Since 2002

 HIPAA Compliance Services Los Angeles, CA

-California's Confidentiality of Medical Information Act (CMIA) is stricter than HIPAA in several areas: it applies to a broader category of entities, imposes higher penalties, and does not include HIPAA's minimum necessary standard.
+California's Confidentiality of Medical Information Act (CMIA) is stricter than HIPAA in several areas.
+It applies to a broader category of entities, imposes higher penalties, and does not include HIPAA's minimum necessary standard.
 Los Angeles covered entities and business associates need compliance programs built around CMIA requirements, not just the federal baseline.

 500+